 - 5) Submerged dispensers may have to be replaced or repaired if possible.
 Any submerged suction system will have damaged motors and pumps.
 Check hanging hardware for damage. - 6) After initial cleaning and drying make sure sumps, under dispenser containment (UDC) and spill buckets are liquid tight and prevent water ingress. - 7) Check the deflection of fiberglass tanks to make sure they meet the manufacturer's specification. - 8) Determine whether the tank moved or shifted.
 If problems are found, repair according to manufacturer's instructions and appropriate industry standards and regulations.
 These tanks must not receive fuel until they are deemed safe and tight. - 9) Check vents for movement, cracking, blockage and proper operation.
-This is a common area for water ingress and damage from flooding. - 10) Check dispenser filters and submersible check-valve screens for plugging with dirt or mud. - 11) Check critical safety devices (e.g., emergency power off controls, line leak detectors, air compressor pressure limiters, shear valves, stop switches, isolation relays on dispensers, etc.).
+This is a common area for water ingress and damage from flooding. - 10) Check dispenser filters and submersible check-valve screens for plugging with dirt or mud. - 11) Check critical safety devices.
 Shear valves may be salvaged if they can be cleaned and lubricated with corrosion preventative.
-Some may still have to be replaced. - 12) Sump sensors may need to be replaced after emergency conditions cease.
+Some may still have to be replaced. - 12) Sump sensors may need to be replaced after emergency conditions cease. - 13) Submersible turbine pumps, ATG probes, overfill devices, ALLDs and all caps at the top of the tanks must be assessed for damage and replaced if necessary.

-- 13) Submersible turbine pumps, ATG probes, overfill devices, ALLDs and all caps at the top of the tanks must be assessed for damage and replaced if necessary. - 14) After flooding has abated, submerged CP systems must be assessed by an Iowa licensed UST cathodic protection professional.
+- 14) After flooding has abated, submerged CP systems must be assessed by an lowa licensed cathodic protection tester.
 Submerged rectifiers may have to be replaced, if not submerged they must be checked for proper operation.
-Inspect CP wiring in saw cuts for damage and replacement if necessary. - 15) Make sure the electrical system for the ATG, fueling and corrosion prevention systems are checked for shorts and continuity before restoring power. - 16) All electrical junction boxes and conduit should be inspected for the presence of water and dried or vacuumed. they should be checked for the presence of electrical shorts or opens.
+Inspect CP wiring in saw cuts for damage and replacement if necessary. - 15) Make sure the electrical system for the ATG, fueling and corrosion prevention systems are checked for shorts and continuity before restoring power. - 16) All electrical junction boxes and conduit should be inspected for the presence of water and dried or vacuumed.
+They should be checked for the presence of electrical shorts or opens.
 Open all dispenser panels to inspect and dry out. - 17) Make sure tank management tags are present on the fill port.
-If missing contact the numbers listed in this guidance.
+If missing contact USTOperations@dnr.iowa.gov.